Close Menu

 Free Consultation: 888-976-6111

-Thomas Lee: Raymond James Advisor Faces $250K Complaint
+Thomas Lee: Raymond James Denies $250K Complaint Against Advisor

-Rockville, Maryland financial advisor Thomas Lee (CRD# 2807587) is involved in an investor complaint alleging his conduct resulted in losses of $250,000.
+Rockville, Maryland financial advisor Thomas Lee (CRD# 2807587) received an investor complaint alleging that his conduct resulted in losses of $250,000.
 Records maintained by the Financial Industry Regulatory Authority show that he is currently registered as a broker and an investment advisor with Raymond James Financial Services.

 Mr. Lee’s BrokerCheck report discloses two investor complaints.
 The most recent, filed in Filed in March 2023, alleges that as a representative of Raymond James Financial Services, he recommended unsuitable investments.
 For reference, FINRA Rule 2111 requires brokers to recommend only investments and strategies that are appropriate for their customers’ background and objectives.
 To make this determination, they must consider the investor’s risk tolerance, age, tax status, income, investment experience, financial needs, and more.
-The pending complaint alleges damages of $250,000.
+The complaint alleged damages of $250,000 and was denied by Raymond James.

 An earlier investor complaint, filed in 2012, alleged that he made a poor stock recommendation while he was a representative of Raymond James.
 The complaint alleged damages of $24,000 and was denied by the firm.